TAOGenna/pytorch-neural-style-transfer/README.md

 # Original Paper's Idea
-We have style image whose style or texture we want to extract and subsequently embed it into a target image.
+We want to extract/learn the texture features of an style image and subsequently embed it into a target image.
 Then this algorithm allows us to produce new images that combine the content of an arbitrary photograph with the appearance of numerous well known artworks.

 # Results
 Some beautiful results: